isomerpages/sportsg-corp/media-centre/media-release/_posts/2017-11-23-post-Recognition for Team Singapore coaches for 29th SEA Games and 9th ASEAN Para Games achievements.md

 description: ""
 image: ""
 ---

-**Media Release**

-**Recognition for Team Singapore coaches for 29th SEA Games and 9th ASEAN Para Games achievements**
+### **Recognition for Team Singapore coaches for 29th SEA Games and 9th ASEAN Para Games achievements**

-_105 National Coaches of SEA Games and APG medallists receive special medallion at inaugural Coaches Appreciation Night_
+**Recognition for Team Singapore coaches for 29th SEA Games and 9th ASEAN Para Games achievements**  _105 National Coaches of SEA Games and APG medallists receive special medallion at inaugural Coaches Appreciation Night_

 **Singapore, 23 November 2017** \- 105 coaches were recognised at the inaugural Coaches Appreciation Night for their role in Team Singapore’s breakthrough performances at the recent 29th SEA Games and 9th ASEAN Para Games.